|

 Because the doing is "grounded on ethical and qualitative principles

-pertaining to the aesthetical" (Benedeto Croce),
+pertaining to the aesthetical" (O.F.
+Bollnow),

 and being that it contributes to a large extent in determining and